Being able to shoot videos feels great. But when editing videos becomes confusing, what do you do?

 I remember the different raw materials, I’ve been editing these years... long footage, assorted video clips... a number of songs, background music, sound bites, interview takes, photos, and even documents.

-And I had this notion that, “It’s much more exciting to shoot than to edit”.
+And I had this notion that, “It’s much more exciting to shoot videos, than to edit them”.
 Because, most of the time, I felt clueless when “It’s video editing time!”